Our warranty is covered against any manufacturing defects for two years from purchase date.

 Yes.
 Our technology can assess the structural condition of pipes made from a variety of materials, including Cast and Ductile iron, pre-stressed and pretensioned concrete cylinder pipe (PCCP), plastic, asbestos cement and steel.

-Our core technology uses a proprietary acoustic-based leak detection system and a comprehensive proprietary databse to assess the structural condition of selected water pipes of all sizes and materials.
+Our core technology uses a proprietary acoustic-based leak detection system and a comprehensive proprietary database to assess the structural condition of selected water pipes of all sizes and materials.